Dennis the Menace (film): Plot

 George has been chosen to host his garden club's "Summer Floraganza", having spent almost 40 years growing a rare orchid that will finally bloom that night.
-During the party, Dennis presses the garage door button, and it opens and upends the entire dessert table, much to George's fury.
-While the Wilsons and their guests await the flower's nocturnal display, Switchblade Sam robs their house, stealing George's antique gold coin collection.
-Dennis, who heard him and discovers the empty safe, alerts George of the crime, distracting everyone from the flower's brief blooming, after which it dies.
-Furious and unaware that he has been robbed, George coldly chastises Dennis, who flees to the woods and is abducted by Switchblade Sam.
-Henry and Alice arrive home to learn that he has disappeared, prompting a town-wide search, and even a guilt-ridden George sets out to look for Dennis after realizing that Dennis was telling the truth about the robbery.
+During the party, Dennis presses the garage door button and it opens, upending the entire dessert table.
+While the Wilsons and their guests await the flower's nocturnal display, Sam breaks into the Wilsons' house and steals George's antique coin collection.
+Dennis, who heard Sam and discovers the empty safe, alerts George, distracting everyone from the flower's brief blooming, and it dies soon after.
+Furious and unaware he has been robbed, George coldly chastises Dennis, who flees to the woods and is caught by Sam.
+Henry and Alice arrive home to learn Dennis has disappeared, prompting a town-wide search.
+Even a guilt-ridden George joins the search after realizing Dennis was telling the truth about the burglary.

-Switchblade Sam prepares to leave town with Dennis as an unsuspecting hostage, but grows annoyed with Dennis's constant talking.
-Showing Sam the proper way to tie him up, Dennis handcuffs Sam, loses the key, unintentionally bludgeons him multiple times, and sets him on fire.
-As Dennis discovers George's stolen coins and realizes that Switchblade Sam is a thief, Sam attempts to stab Dennis but is snared in a rope that is caught by a passing train and stabbed in the buttocks by his own knife, subduing Sam too much to do anything further.
+Sam prepares to leave town with Dennis as an unsuspecting hostage.
+Showing him the proper way to tie him up, Dennis handcuffs Sam, loses the key, unintentionally bludgeons him and sets him on fire.
+Just as Dennis discovers George's stolen coins and realizes Sam is a burglar, the latter attempts to stab Dennis but is snared in a rope caught by a passing train.

-The next day, Dennis returns home with the captured Switchblade Sam and George's recovered coins, to the relief of George and the whole town.
-Switchblade Sam is arrested, and Dennis naïvely returns his knife.
-Sam attempts to stab Dennis again, but Chief Bennett accidentally closes the police car door on his hand, causing Sam to drop his knife into a storm drain and wince in pain before being driven away, with all the neighborhood children taunting him.

-The Wilsons and Mitchells make amends, and Alice mentions that she will not be traveling for work anymore, and can bring Dennis to work with her because her office now has a day-care center.
-George and Martha insist that they would be happy to watch Dennis, right before Dennis accidentally flings a flaming marshmallow onto George's forehead.
+The next day, Dennis returns home with Sam and George's recovered coins.
+Chief Bennett arrives and alleges to know Sam was a criminal all along.
+While Sam is being arrested, Dennis's friends show up and are happy Dennis is safe and sound.
+Dennis returns the knife to Sam but Chief Bennett slams the patrol car door on Sam's hand, causing him to lose the knife.
+The Mitchells and Wilsons make amends and Alice mentions she can bring Dennis to work with her because her office now has a daycare center.
+George and Martha insist they would be happy to watch Dennis, just as Dennis accidentally flings a flaming marshmallow onto George's forehead.

-During the credits, Dennis unwittingly causes Alice's egotistical co-worker Andrea to be caught in the copying machine, and have her agonized face be copied many times.